-Level I Prerequisites: Academic Reading and Writing Levels of 6; ASV 153 and ASV 154, minimum grade "C" 45 lecture, 60 lab, 0 clinical, 0 other, 105 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; ASV 130, ASV 131, ASV 132, and ASV 133, minimum grade "C" 45 lecture, 60 lab, 0 clinical, 0 other, 105 total contact hours

-Select students taking this course will continue to develop skills and gain valuable information as it relates to the completion of a project vehicle.
+Students taking this course will continue to develop skills and gain valuable information as it relates to the completion and management of a vehicle project.
 Areas of study include drivetrain, electrical systems, suspension, brakes, steering and final safety inspections.
-Students will work in conjunction with the Auto Body classes to complete a project vehicle.